1st Congress of the Communist Party (Bolsheviks) of Ukraine: Preceding events and preparation

 On the one hand, in the message of the Pravda newspaper on May 9, 1918, it was stated that "the Central Committee of the RCP(b), having discussed the issue of separating a separate Ukrainian Communist Party from the Russian Communist Party, does not find any objections to the creation of the Ukrainian Communist Party, since Ukraine is "independent state", and on the other hand, as historical and party literature shows, there was a second point of this decision, which for tactical reasons was not subject to publication in the open press, but unequivocally decided the future fate of the Communist Party of Ukraine as a component and integral part of a single centralized party.

 Meanwhile, the Organizational Bureau headed by Nikolay Skripnik did a lot of work on strengthening the party underground in Ukraine and preparing for the First Congress of the Communist Party (Bolsheviks) of Ukraine.
-Suffice it to say that in just three months, 15 city, 24 district and sub-district, more than 200 primary party organizations were created in the republic.
+Suffice it to say that in just three months, 15 city-, 24 district- and sub-district, and more than 200 primary party organizations were created in the republic.
 In July 1918, the Bolshevik organizations of Ukraine had more than 4,000 members.